hamzah1897/Ind4X/README.md

 [?]
 Input Username: [Insert Keyword/usernames]

 ```
-**Warning : This Tools only for use Education "Not to get Ilegal Information " **
+** Warning : This Tools only for use Education "Not to get Ilegal Information" **